SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Operator

 Thank you.
-Ladies and gentlemen, if you wish to ask a question, please press star and 1.
-We take the next question from the line of Sumit Kumar from JM Financial.
+[Operator Instructions] We take the next question from the line of Sumit Kumar from JM Financial.
 Please go ahead.

 Sumit Kumar

 Hi, good evening.
 Anurag and Ravi.
 Congratulations on a very good quarter.
-My first question relates to you know, the growth investments.
-There was a sort of capital outlay for certain asset management initiatives outlined in the RHP that was roughly about 450 odd crores which includes, you know, expansion of certain rooms, upgradation of amenities and some solar parks.
-So what is the status on that?
-430crores if that’s being spent and how much of that is still remaining.
-And the second is if you can give an update on the construction status of your five assets excluding Dubai and bkc, the ones that are coming up elsewhere in Ayodhyas and so on, so forth.
+My first question relates to the growth investments.
+There was a sort of capital outlay for certain asset management initiatives outlined in the RHP that was roughly about INR450 odd crores which includes expansion of certain rooms, upgradation of amenities and some solar parks.
+What is the status on that INR430 crores if that’s being spent, and how much of that is still remaining?
+And the second is if you can give an update on the construction status of your five assets, excluding Dubai and BKC, the ones that are coming up elsewhere in Ayodhya and so on so forth.

 Ravi Shankar